codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 Equipping your content writers with the appropriate tools is essential to delivering top quality content.
 Some helpful internal tools might include:

 ###Style guide
 A style guide sets the overall voice and tone for your content.
-It helps your writers understand how to write in a consistent and effective way.
-It should establish authority on how certain information is communicated -- be it dates, numbers, acronyms, etc. In addition, your style guide should denote any words that are not to be used, and offer suggestions or replacements.
+It helps your writers understand how to communicate in a consistent and effective way.

 Example Style Guides: